 Members of the EU do not need a visa to enter, stay or work in the UK or Wales.
 Citizens of the USA, Canada, Australia, New Zealand and many other countries can visit for up to six months but cannot work.
 Citizens of other countries must apply for the relevant visa dependant on whether they intend to be a general visitor, family visitor, business visitor or any other relevant category.

-There are no specific immunisations needed to visit England.
+There are no specific immunisations needed to visit Wales beyond the routine vaccinations everyone should get throughout their life, and of course the relevant boosters.
 Reciprocal healthcare arrangements between the whole of the UK and many countries throughout the world allow for free or at least subsidised treatment.
 Everyone will get free care at the point of delivery via the NHS, but it is still essential that you have valid and comprehensive health insurance and an EHIC card if you are from the EU.

 Wales is generally very safe with relatively low crime rates.
 This does not mean that crime does not occur at all, it does, but reasonable common sense precautions for your personal health and safety are generally enough to keep you safe.